-In school districts, the school board may determine whether the charter school is an instrumentality of the school district in which it is located.
+For district authorized charter schools, the school board may determine whether the charter school is an instrumentality of the school district in which it is located.
 If the board deems it an instrumentality, the district employs all personnel for the charter school.
-If the board determines the charter school is not an instrumentality, the personnel are considered employees of the charter school.
-In 2017-2018, of the 211 charter schools authorized by districts, there were 177 (84 percent) instrumentality and 33 (16 percent) non-instrumentality charter schools.
+If the board determines the charter school is not an instrumentality, the personnel are